European firms size up Iran's post-deal potential

 Other European companies were watching with interest.

-“From a practical point of view, if these sanctions against Iran were to be eased, that could mean positive possibilities for the Volvo Group,” said a spokeswoman for the Swedish truck maker (VOLVb.ST).
+“From a practical point of view, if these sanctions against Iran were to be eased, that could mean positive possibilities for the Volvo Group,” said a spokeswoman for the Swedish truck maker.
 “That is obvious.”

 Asked if the deal with Tehran opened new opportunities, co-chief executive Pierre-Andre de Chalendar said: “In due time, I sure hope.
 But it is a bit early to say.”